"What do you do when your hands are

-Harry had expected some sort of colourful commentary from Scott, but the Kharadjai had remained silent as Harry left the statue and continued towards the church.
-Normally he would just let it be, but an extended silence of any kind made him second guess his radio.
+Harry had expected some colourful commentary from Scott, but the Kharadjai had remained silent as Harry left the statue and continued towards the church.
+Normally Harry would just let it be, but an extended silence of any kind made him second guess his radio.

 "Scott?
 Are you there?" he asked, trying to touch a finger to his ear without being obvious about it.

 "I'm here," Scott replied after a moment.

 "Okay.
 Just making sure I hadn't lost connection."